 - the role of empiricism in clinical psychology

 James D. Herbert, Ph.D., is a clinical psychologist specializing in cognitive-behavior therapy (including newer mindfulness and acceptance-based models of behavior therapy), mood and anxiety disorders, teletherapy, the distinction between science and pseudoscience in psychology and related fields, and the promotion of evidence-based practice in mental health.
-He is Professor of Psychology and Director of the Anxiety Treatment and Research Program at Drexel University, where he also serves as Associate Dean of the College of Arts and Sciences.
+He is Professor of Psychology and Director of the Anxiety Treatment and Research Program at Drexel University.
 He also served for several years as Director of Clinical Training of Drexel's Ph.D.
 Program in Clinical Psychology.
 From 2008-2009 he served as Interim Head of the Department of Biology at Drexel.

 Following his undergraduate work at the University of Texas at Austin and liberal arts studies in Neuchâtel, Switzerland, Herbert received his doctorate from the University of North Carolina at Greensboro in 1989.
 He completed a clinical internship at Beth Israel Medical Center in New York City, then joined the faculty of the Medical College of Pennsylvania, where he directed the Behavior Therapy Clinic in the Department of Psychiatry.